-Each student must undertake a final demonstration of competence.
+- Each student must undertake a final demonstration of competence.

-Depending upon the student's specialization and preferences, this may be accomplished through a variety of project options or a master's thesis.
+- Depending upon the student's specialization and preferences, this may be accomplished through a variety of project options or a master's thesis.

-The culminating experience is intended to provide the opportunity for students to address a public health question or issue of their interest that draws from their academic experience.
+- The culminating experience is intended to provide the opportunity for students to address a public health question or issue of their interest that draws from their academic experience.
 It provides students with the opportunity to apply, integrate, and synthesize knowledge and experience obtained during their academic course of study to a question or problem of public health relevance.
 In some cases the culminating project idea or opportunity may evolve from the student’s practice placement experience.

 Projects that involve human subjects must adhere to policies and procedures of the University’s Institutional Review Board (IRB) (http://orrp.osu.edu/irb/).

-The culminating project (CP) is completed near the end of the program so that students have the advantage of drawing on and synthesizing their academic experience.
+- The culminating project (CP) is completed near the end of the program so that students have the advantage of drawing on and synthesizing their academic experience.
 However, it is never too early to start thinking about potential projects.
 (See the Culminating Project Timeline below)

 Keep your committee, and especially your advisor, informed about your progress, and do not hesitate to ask for feedback or help as you progress.

-Division/Specialization specific Culminating Project Guidelines:
+Division/Program specific Culminating Project Guidelines for students:

 MPH Program for Experienced Professionals (PEP)